Catastrophic Payments and Poverty in Cambodia: Evidence from Cambodia Socio-Economic Surveys 2004-11

 Chhim Chhun, Tong Kimsun, Ge Yu, Timothy Ensor and Barbara McPake.
 2015.
 Catastrophic Payments and Poverty in Cambodia: Evidence from Cambodia Socio-Economic Surveys 2004, 2007, 2009, 2010 and 2011.
 CDRI Working Paper Series No. 103.
 Phnom Penh: CDRI.

-As part of ReBUILD's research into the effects on households of health financing policies in post conflict Cambodia, this paper looks at catastrophic health payments and their impoverishing effects, using data from the Cambodia Socio-Economic Survey between 2004-2011.
+As part of ReBUILD’s research into the effects on households of health financing policies in post conflict Cambodia, this paper looked at catastrophic health payments and their impoverishing effects, using data from the Cambodia Socio-Economic Survey between 2004-2011.